d2s/Documentation/_posts/2018-04-10-NextRelease.md

 ---
 There will be some enhancements in next version:
 - select and delete log records from the log view
-- the full restore part of backup task will be refactored, creation of the restore part is removed in the rc
+- the full restore of a backup task is reimplemented
 - collecting info from destination is cached

 ## Delete log records